How to Use Sunscreen for Better Skin Health

 - Increased Risk and Force of Habit as We Get Older: We face increased risk of sun damage and skin cancer as we get older because of both intrinsic and extrinsic aging.
 In other words, not only do experience an accumulative effect of our past exposure but our bodies also become less effective at repairing damaged tissue.
 DNA mutations can accelerate, and with it, our risk of skin cancer.
 Much of the aging process is out of our control.
 Instead, our advice is to be mindful of odd circumstances and the force of habit.
 When we start spending the majority of our time inside, it’s easy to forget about the importance of sunscreen on those days when we do go outside.

-While our urgent care walk-in clinic can treat severe sunburns, our family practice can answer any questions you might have about preventing skin cancer and your long-term dermatological health.
+While our Aurora urgent care walk-in clinic can treat severe sunburns until 9pm, any of our locations and family medicine clinics can answer questions you may have about preventing skin cancer and your long-term dermatological health.
 Find the Rocky Mountain Urgent Care clinic that’s closest you.